TheSportsDataGuy/FantasyFootball/README.md

 There's a lot of luck involed in fantasy football, but hopefully this project can shed some light onto things like performance and injury predictors, draft targets, and other interesting new ideas.

+Note: many of the value-based concepts stem from an idea popularized by Joe Bryant.
+For more info see: https://www.fftoday.com/guest/joe/principles_vbd.htm